-Coronavirus confirmed case: Softball World Cup staff shared fight with patient
+Coronavirus confirmed case: Softball World Cup staff shared flight with patient

 • She then travelled to Palmerston North on March 2 on flight NZ5013 and returned to Auckland on the same day on flight NZ8114

-• Westlake Boys' and Westlake Girls' High School notified because members of her family have gone to school
+• Westlake Boys' and Westlake Girls' High School notified because two of the woman's family have gone to school

 • The woman is in self-isolation at home.
 Her partner is also showing symptoms and is in isolation